Ryan J.A. Murphy, Marie Davidová, Stephen Davies, Lewis Muirhead, and Birger Sevaldson

 Further, despite centring on systemic design, the model fails to include gigamaps, synthesis maps, and other non-traditional forms of knowledge (Jones and Bowes 2017; Sevaldson 2018).
 Moreover, and perhaps more importantly, the framing of the spiral introduces a new problem.
 Scholarship is knowledge innovation — it is fractal and systemic, requiring and spinning off parallel innovations of many forms, scales, and degrees (Murphy 2016).

 Alternative systemic designs for the scholarship system are possible.
 For example, the Scholars’ Spiral model proposed in the paper associated with this workshop emphasizes five systemic principles:

 Multiple pathways through the scholars’ spirals provide wayfinding for scholars of different paths.

 Comparing these three models inspires some important questions about scholarship in systemic design: How should scholars be incentivized, assessed, and rewarded?
 What is the role of prestige in this system?
 And how can we effectively judge scholarly impact while managing fair and equitable competitions for grants and positions?

-In this workshop, you will participate in appreciative inquiry-based conversations (Lewis, Passmore, and Cantore 2008) about the scholarship system.
-After hearing from a set of provocateurs sharing different perspectives on systemic design scholarship, participants will break out into separate discussions to discover, dream, and design alternative prescriptions for the future of scholarship in systemic design.
+This session represents an appreciative inquiry-based conversation (Lewis, Passmore, and Cantore 2008) about the scholarship system.
+After hearing from a set of provocateurs sharing different perspectives on systemic design scholarship, participants engaged in discussions to discover, dream, and design alternative prescriptions for the future of scholarship in systemic design.